- Disability Service Papers & Presentations

 - Your signature

-The Disability Service encourage and support research projects related directly to the needs of students with disabilities in Trinity College Dublin.
+The Disability Service encourage and support research projects related directly to the needs of students with disabilities in Trinity College Dublin, the University of Dublin.
 In order to ensure that research projects are well founded, ethical and have a clear benefit to the students who participate in them, please read the downloadable DS research framework linked here:

-Data Protection legislation requires College to establish a policy with regard to any discussion between members of staff in the Disability Service and parents / guardians, in relation to individual students and their progress through College.
-All students are encouraged to take responsibility for their own learning, and DS is required to have due regard for its legal obligations to protect the confidentiality of its relationship with the student.
+The DS is aware that parents or guardians may have questions or concerns that they may wish to discuss with staff.
+However, Data Protection legislation requires Trinity to establish a policy with regard to any discussion between members of staff in the Disability Service and parents / guardians, in relation to individual students and their progress through Trinity.
+All students are encouraged to take responsibility for their own learning, and the DS is required to have due regard for its legal obligations to protect the confidentiality of its relationship with the student.

-FAQ on ESF Fund and student Welfare entitlements :
+FAQ on European Social Fund for Students with Disabilities and student welfare entitlements

 Trinity College Access Officer

-As legislated for in the Disability Act 2005, the appointed Access Officer for Trinity College Dublin is Mr. Declan Treanor, Director, College Disability Service.
+As legislated for in the Disability Act 2005, the appointed Access Officer for Trinity College Dublin, the University of Dublin, is Mr. Declan Treanor, Director, College Disability Service.
 He is available to help you with any queries that you might have or assistance you may require in relation to the accessibility of information and services provided by TCD.
-Declan can be contacted directly by e-mail email@example.com or phone (00 353) 1 896 3475.
+Declan can be contacted directly by e-mail firstname.lastname@example.org or phone (00 353) 1 896 3475.

-The College has appointed two Inquiry Officers to process complaints which people with disabilities may have in relation to the services offered by Trinity College Dublin.
+The University has appointed Inquiry Officers to process complaints which people with disabilities may have in relation to the services offered by Trinity College Dublin, the University of Dublin.
 The Inquiry Officer will investigate a complaint and report their findings in writing to both the Provost and the complainant.

 Ms Helen Richardson,